Every missed call is the next contractor's job.

 Yes — and that's the design.
 Modern voice agents sound natural enough that callers often don't notice at first, but I'd rather your agent be upfront than ambiguous.
 The standard greeting I write makes it clear it's an AI assistant, framed as a feature: "Hi, this is your AI assistant for [Business Name].
 I can book you in right now or take a message for [Owner]."

-If you'd prefer a different posture, that's a conversation for the intake call.
+If you'd prefer a different posture, that's a conversation for the discovery call.
 Some businesses want explicit disclosure; others want it light.
 Your call.

 Three layers of protection: (1) tight scope means the agent only handles what it's been tuned for — everything else routes to a message; (2) confirmation pattern means the agent repeats key details back to the caller before booking ("So that's Tuesday at 2pm for an estimate at your home address?"); (3) I review every call in the first 30 days and tune the prompt as edge cases come up.